Some recipes should be kept simple and pure, no need to mess around with them, like this classic coffee and walnut cake. It’s for the purist.

 ½ cup toasted walnuts roughly chopped

-Fold the wet into the dry until just combine, do not beat or over work the batter, a few lumps are fine.
+- Fold the wet into the dry until just combined, do not beat or over work the batter, a few lumps are fine.
 Finally fold in the chopped walnuts.